eduvpn/documentation/HA.md

 machine: it is easy to create a backup/snapshot of the system and restore it in a few minutes in case of trouble.

-If you do not have a HA virtual cluster at your disposal you may require something more, i.e. split the VPN service over multiple systems where you can tolerate one or more machines going offline.
+If you do _not_ have a HA virtual cluster at your disposal you may require something more, i.e. split the VPN service over multiple systems where you can tolerate one or more machines going offline.

 Of course, everything has trade-offs.
-If you are not careful, your service could easily become _less_ available, than simply running everything on a Raspberry Pi in your office closet.
+If you are not careful, your service could easily become _less_ available, than simply running everything on a Raspberry Pi in your office closet 😊

 # Terminology